Skellington/GIFDT-fix/README.md

 $ sudo apt install firefox
 ```

-After install Firefox, open it and then access the Stylish addon page and click on install.
+After install Firefox, open it and then access the Stylish addon page and click install.
+Once Stylish is installed, access the GIFDT-fix page at [userstyles.org](https://userstyles.org/styles/148092/gifdt-fix-global-input-fields-on-dark-themes-fix) and click install.